Aging & Health A to Z

 You will probably receive some or all of the following supports:

-- an intravenous line to prevent or treat dehydration
+- an intravenous (IV) line to prevent or treat dehydration

 - medicines to control underlying problems such as high blood pressure, abnormal sugar levels, infection, or atrial fibrillation.